Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Related Work

 \section{Related Work}

-Our study is relevant to the usage of LLMs on crowdsourcing platforms.
-On one hand, if used properly, LLMs can assist better human-AI collaborations or even replace human labor on particular crowdsourcing tasks.
-For example, \citet{cegin2023chatgpt} find that ChatGPT can, to some extent, replace crowdsourcing on paraphrase generation for intent classification tasks. \citet{10386425} focus on emotion, sentiment, and cognitive dissonance annotations, where they found that GPT labels are more consistent and reliable than human annotators. \citet{ashktorab2021ai} demonstrate that ``batch labeling'', a framework of using AI to assist human labeling by allowing a single labeling action to apply to multiple records, can increase the overall labeling accuracy and increase the speed.
-On the other hand, however, many studies have warned of the dangers of improperly using LLMs in various crowdsourcing tasks. \citet{del2023large} show that over recent years, LLMs have decreased the activities on Stack Overflow, the leading online Q\&A platform for computer programming, by 16\%.
-Regarding the quality of LLM-generated content, evidences exist showing that LLMs tend to have higher bias than human annotators on qualitative analysis \citep{ashwin2023using}, and they tend to exhibit a high degree of unreliability in questions answered in the context of undergraduate computer science.
-However, LLMs evolve rapidly --- a considerable amount of recent work has focused on getting LLMs to emulate human expertise via extensive crowdsourced data \citep{bach2022promptsource, zhang2025revise, chiang2023can, kopf2023openassistant}.
-We anticipate that the gap between LLMs and human performance will continue to shrink in the near future.
+Our study relates to the studies on LLMs usage in crowdsourcing. \citet{cegin2023chatgpt} find that ChatGPT can partially replace human workers in paraphrase generation, and \citet{10386425} report that GPT labels are more consistent than humans in sentiment annotations. \citet{ashktorab2021ai} demonstrate that ``batch labeling'', a framework of using AI to assist human labeling by allowing a single labeling action to apply to multiple records, can increase the overall labeling accuracy and increase the speed.
+However, several studies also highlight potential downsides: \citet{del2023large} report a 16\% decline in Stack Overflow activity following the rise of LLMs, and \citet{ashwin2023using} find that LLMs exhibit greater bias than human annotators in qualitative analysis.
+In this context, our paper introduces a scoring mechanism that quantitatively measures the informativeness of human reports relative to the information already provided by AI.

-What's more, the usage of LLMs in crowdsourcing has uncontrollably increased.
-In a study, it is reported that as high as 40\% of MTurk workers used LLMs to cheat in text summarization tasks \citep{veselovsky2023artificial}.
-Furthermore, using a pre-trained LLM, \citet{liang2024mapping} reported that the use of LLMs in paper writing has significantly increased in recent years --- the largest increase in CS papers was as high as 17\%.
-Even worse, an empirical study suggests that humans tend to over-reliant on AI suggestions, even when they are incorrect \citep{campero2022}.
-Taking into account both the opportunities and challenges, our work aims to address LLM cheating and foster a healthy and reliable crowdsourcing environment.

-Our work builds on advancements in information elicitation, particularly peer prediction.
-First introduced by \citet{miller2005eliciting}, peer prediction mechanisms aim to incentivize truthful reporting without requiring ground truth verification.
-The core idea is to reward agents based on how well their responses predict those of others.
-The original mechanism relied on the principal’s knowledge of the correlation between agents' signals (the information they observe).
-Later, \citet{dasgupta2013crowdsourced} extended this idea, removing the need for such knowledge by assuming agents answer multiple i.i.d.~binary questions.
-Subsequent works have expanded this framework to non-binary (but finite) signals \citep{shnayder2016informed, kong2019information}, infinite signals \citep{schoenebeck2020learning}, truthful guarantees with fewer questions \citep{kong2020dominantly}, heterogeneous agents \citep{Agarwal2017}, adversarial agents \citep{rowdycrowds}, and broader cheating strategies \citep{zhangomni2023}.